PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 +----[SHA256]-----+
 ```

 The public key is now located in `~/.ssh/id_rsa.pub`.
 The private key (identification) is located in `~/.ssh/id_rsa`.
 Keep your private key private.
-Do not shared it.
+Do not share it.
 However, you can share your public key and we will do that next.

 Copy the public key to the server's `authorized_keys` file (enter your password for the **HPC cluster** when prompted):